 Although fuel economy isn’t typically a big concern for vehicles in this price range, the class includes six hybrids and two diesels.
-Hybrid versions are offered in the Acura MDX, BMW X5, Lexus RX, Mercedes-Benz GLE-Class, Porsche Cayenne, and Volvo XC90; all but the Acura and Lexus are plug-in hybrids.
-The GLE-Class, Cayenne, and XC90 are powerful hybrids that favor performance as much as fuel efficiency; they all have 400 horsepower or more.
-Premium midsize SUVs currently offering a diesel engine are the BMW X5 and Land Rover Range Rover Sport.
+Hybrid versions are offered in the Acura MDX, Land Rover Range Rover Sport, Lexus RX, Mercedes-Benz GLE-Class, Porsche Cayenne, and Volvo XC90.
+All but the Acura and Lexus are plug-in hybrids, and those plug-ins are powerful machines that favor performance as much as fuel efficiency—they all have nearly 400 horsepower or more.
+Premium midsize SUVs currently offering a diesel engine are the Land Rover Discovery and Land Rover Range Rover Sport.

 Beyond that, several models come in high-performance trim.
 The BMW X6 M has a 567-hp turbocharged V8.
 The Range Rover Sport is available with a 518- or 575-horsepower supercharged V8.
 The Maserati Levante GTS has a 550-hp turbo 3.8-liter V8, and the Trofeo version bumps that up to 590 hp.
 The Mercedes-Benz AMG GLE63 has a 550- or 577-horsepower turbocharged V8, and the Porsche Cayenne can be had with a 550-horsepower turbocharged V8.